 - The cell is the fundamental unit of life.

 - Cells are the structural and functional organization in organisms.

 - All biochemical processes are carried out by cells.

 On the whole, cell biology is essential to all other biological sciences, including genetics, molecular biology, immunology, etc.

 Cell biology is about the cell, cell division and its functions.
 Every living species are composed of a cell.
-A human body comprises around billion to trillion cells, which are mainly involved in different specialized functions.
+The human body comprises around a billion to trillion cells, which are mainly involved in different specialized functions.
 Their shape and size usually vary, and a single, minute cell alone can perform several functions to keep an organism healthy and alive.

 Cell or cellular biology, the sub-discipline of biology, mainly deals with the study of the cell, cell theory, different types of cell- unicellular, multicellular, cell organelles along with their functions, prokaryotes, eukaryotes, and different kinds of cellular processes.